ppissias/xsrpcj/README.md

-**xsrpcj** is an extra small (xs) and ultra fast remote procedure call (rpc) implementation for java on top of TCP Sockets, It is designed to be used with **protocol buffers** generated data types but it can also use custom data types.
+**xsrpcj** is an extra small (xs) remote procedure call (rpc) implementation for java on top of TCP Sockets, It is designed to be used with **protocol buffers** generated data types but it can also use custom data types.
 It supports 3 interaction patterns: